 The more serious the crash is, the higher the damages.
-If you are the victim of a rollover crash or a head-on collision, your claim will be valued higher than if you are in a rear-end accident or t-bone crash.
+If you are the victim of a rollover wreck or a head-on collision, your claim will be valued higher than if you are in a rear-end accident or t-bone crash.
 Multi-car pile-ups resulting in many injuries and fatalities will be viewed as catastrophic events and should also result in a higher settlement, if the funds are available.

 Type of Vehicle That Caused the Accident

 If you were hit by any kind of commercial vehicle, you may be able to file a claim against the employer of the driver as well as the driver.
 This can increase your settlement by a great deal.
 Semi-truck drivers are required to carry up to $1 million dollars in coverage and, if the trucking company is found to be at fault as well, you may be able to sue them for damages above and beyond this amount.
 If the at-fault driver was in any other type of commercial vehicle, such as a delivery van, company car, or taxi, his employer may also be held accountable for damages if the driver was on the clock at the time of the crash.

 If there is a potential for a large settlement, the determining factor for how much of that you will get will be the extent of your injuries.
 Catastrophic injuries—such as paralysis, loss of limb, traumatic brain injury, or any other permanent disability—will be given the highest value.
 Other “hard” injuries, such as broken bones, head injuries, and nerve damage—will also be valued generously because they are provable with x-rays.
 “Soft” injuries, such as whiplash, sprains, and strains, will receive a lower value as there is often no tangible proof of their seriousness.

 Considerations for Filing a Claim